Cocoa pod borer

 Alert

-The cocoa pod borer (Conopomorpha cramerella) can cause significant yield loss in cocoa and rambutans.
+The cocoa pod borer (Conopomorpha cramerella) can cause significant yield loss in cocoa and rambutan.

-The pest was found on a cocoa plantation in Far North Queensland in 2011 and has been eradicated.
+The pest was found on a cocoa plantation in Far North Queensland in 2011 and was declared eradicated in 2014.
+It is no longer present in Queensland.

 Scientific name